-As the mother church of the Catholic faith and the largest church in Christendom, Saint Peter's Basilica is one of the top sights to see in the Vatican City.
-With its impressive dome, the focal point of Rome's city scape, and gilded treasures, Saint Peter's is without doubt pleasing to the eye.
-But the church also draws millions of visitors each year because it is the resting place of many former popes including John Paul II and Saint Peter, Christendom's first pope and the founder of the Catholic Church.
+As one of the most important churches of the Catholic faith and the second-largest church in the world, Saint Peter's Basilica is one of the top sights to see in Vatican City and in all of Rome.
+With its impressive dome, the focal point of Rome's cityscape, and its ornate interior, Saint Peter's is, without a doubt, pleasing to the eye.
+For many, it is the highlight of a visit to Rome, and with good reason.

 Pilgrims also flock to Saint Peter's during religious holidays, such as Christmas and Easter, as the pope performs special masses at the basilica during these times.
 He gives blessings at Christmas and Easter, as well as his first blessing when he is elected, from the balcony of the central window above the entrances to the atrium.

 Christian theology holds that Peter was a fisherman from Galilee who became one of the 12 Apostles of Christ and continued to promote the teachings of Jesus after his death by crucifixion.
 Peter, along with the Apostle Paul, journeyed to Rome and built up a congregation of followers of Christ.
 Fearing persecution for his teachings, Peter allegedly fled Rome, only to encounter a vision of Jesus as he was on his way out of the city.

 This convinced him to turn back to Rome and face his inevitable martyrdom.
 Both Peter and Paul were executed by order of Roman Emperor Nero, sometime after the Great Fire of Rome in 64 AD but before Nero's own death by suicide in 68 AD.
 Saint Peter was crucified upside down, allegedly at his own request.